The how, the why, & what to do with it

 If you read any of my articles or watch my educational videos, you have heard me talk about performing Force-Velocity Profiles.
-However, in this article I hope to help you understand it even more.
-In this article I will teach you how to perform a force-velocity profile and how to interpret the results.
+In this article I hope to help you understand this strength test even more.
+I will teach you how to perform a force-velocity profile and how to interpret the results.
 Most importantly, I will teach you what to do with the information.
 Data without action is a great waste of time.
 My friend and mentor, Coach Joe Kenn, taught me that.

 Force and velocity are the parameters required to produce power.
 In athletic performance, power is the attribute that an athlete must possess to perform the incredible athletic achievements that leave the rest of mankind cheering in awe.
 When an athlete swings a club, throws a punch, or makes a devastating tackle, massive amounts of power is required.
 Each athlete on earth possesses certain amounts of force production and certain amounts of velocity producing abilities.
 Power requires an equal amount of each.

 Force velocity profiling is the act of gathering data to create an individual force-velocity curve or profile.
 Let’s dive right into the practical steps to create a force velocity profile.

 Force velocity profiling: exercises

 Some exercises are more suitable for force velocity profiling than others.
 I recommend using movements like back squat, front squat, strict press, bench press, and trap bar deadlift.
 The reason that I don’t list the barbell deadlift is because of the friction caused by the bar dragging along the leg.
 This makes it a bit difficult to perform the lift at maximum velocity.
 Trap Bar Deadlifts are a bit more accurate in my experience.
 However, if you want to use the barbell deadlift, go ahead.

 Force velocity profiling: equipment